magento/knowledge-base/src/best-practices/general/database-best-practices-for-magento-commerce-cloud.md

 ---
-title: Database best practices for Magento Commerce Cloud
+title: Database best practices for Adobe Commerce on cloud infrastructure
-labels: Magento Commerce Cloud,MySQL,Pro,Starter,best practices,database,ece-tools,lock,performance,triggers
+labels: Magento Commerce Cloud,MySQL,Pro,Starter,best practices,database,ece-tools,lock,performance,triggers,Adobe Commerce,cloud infrastructure
 ---

 >![warning]
 >
-> [MySQL catalog search engine will be removed in Magento 2.4.0](https://support.magento.com/hc/en-us/articles/360043144271-MySQL-catalog-search-engine-will-be-removed-in-all-versions-of-Magento-2-4-0) .
+> [MySQL catalog search engine will be removed in Adobe Commerce 2.4.0](https://support.magento.com/hc/en-us/articles/360043144271-MySQL-catalog-search-engine-will-be-removed-in-all-versions-of-Magento-2-4-0).
 You must have Elasticsearch host setup and configured prior to installing version 2.4.0.
-Refer to [Install and configure Elasticsearch](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html) .
+Refer to [Install and configure Elasticsearch](https://devdocs.magento.com/guides/v2.3/config-guide/elasticsearch/es-overview.html).

-This article explains how to improve performance of your Magento Commerce Cloud store by working efficiently with the database.
-The recommendations are relevant for both, Starter and Pro plan customers.
+This article explains how to improve the performance of your Adobe Commerce on cloud infrastructure store by working efficiently with the database.
+The recommendations are relevant for both Starter architecture and Pro architecture customers.

 Click on the links below to see recommendations: